SheaLine/Escape1/README.md

 mini-game
 9. Go back to the keycard room to pick up the key, once the key is picked up the door inside will open and lead directly upward to the next stage
+10. Climb the ladder without alerting the guard and go to the right until you reach the cell with the NPC
+11. Interact with the NPC, then go get the shovel, bring the shovel back to the NPC and they will open a tunnel for you
+12. Crawl through the tunnel and go through the door at the end, this door will take you to the next stage
+13. Go all the way to the left, past the downward ladder and talk to the NPC who will tell you that you need to use the key card from stage 1 to enter the final computer room
+14. In the final computer room, the player will need to complete another minigame when that is complete the door will open to the final door
+15. Walk through the final door to get on the roof, walk left until you see the ladder and go up it to escape prison and beat the game.